Asfand038/Plant-Disease-Detection/README.md

 # Plant Disease Detection

-This ~~DL Lab~~ project uses **MobileNet** and **transfer learning** to detect plant diseases across 38 different classes.
+This project uses **MobileNet** and **transfer learning** to detect plant diseases across 38 different classes.
 The dataset comes from Kaggle's *New Plant Diseases Dataset* and is organized into train, validation, and test sets.

 ### Project Overview